Does Nucleus block email ports? Are any ports blocked by Nucleus (ie. for web browsing, file sharing, ftp, etc.)?

 Nucleus provides great customer service and technical support–everything you expect from a market leader in Internet access.

 Nucleus is delivering a number of advanced new services to enhance your Internet experience.
 These next-generation technologies (such as vDSL) offer greatly-improved speeds over traditional analog Internet connections so you can quickly access high-bandwidth applications and content.

 From a practical standpoint, DSL is delivered over the telephony infrastructure and Cable is delivered over the coaxial infrastructure.
-DSL is delivered on a dedicated connection to your home or business and speeds will not be affected by the usage of your “neighbors”.
-Cable speeds, conversely, can be affected by the usage of others on your same node as this service is truncated.
+DSL replaced dial-up and is delivered on a dedicated connection to your home or business.
+Cable is capable of faster speeds, less expensive and is more stable with the usage of neighbours that share the same node.

 - D-Link 300i ADSL